 We believe Australia will follow CSF trends in the United States and United Kingdom as these markets have experienced massive growth in capital raising via CSF platforms.

 We expect new CSF reforms in Australia (which came into force on 29 September 2017), to have similar effect on local CSF capital raisings and investor interest in this market.

 In fact, we believe our CSF growth forecasts, shown in the chart (left), are conservative.

-As we link Australia’s $674 billion self-managed superannuation fund (SMSF) sector (at March 2017) with capital-seeking unlisted companies, CSF growth could exceed expectation.
+As we link Australia’s self-managed superannuation fund sector ($674 billion as of March 2017) with capital-seeking unlisted companies, CSF growth could vastly exceed these forecasts.